 The Digital Decade policy programme sets out digital ambitions for the next decade in the form of clear, concrete targets.
 The main goals can be summarised in 4 points:

-- secure and sustainable digital infrastructures;
+2. secure and sustainable digital infrastructures

-- digital transformation of businesses;
+3. digital transformation of businesses

-- digitalisation of public services.
+4. digitalisation of public services

-- A safe & secure digital world
+• Building a safe & secure digital world

-- SMEs can compete in the digital world on fair terms
+• Ensuring SMEs can compete in the digital world on fair terms

-On the path towards the Digital decade, the Member States will report to the Commission about the planned actions that support the defined objectives.
+On the path towards the Digital decade, the Member States report to the Commission about the planned actions that support the defined objectives.

 Policy Programme: measuring progress